rjuang/flstudio-arturia-keylab-mk2/README.md

 ### Encoder Knobs
 - Encoder knobs will allow setting values for the actively selected channel in the channel rack.
-The goal is to allow for tweaking plugin parameters directly from the MIDI controller and not require computer interaction.
-The user selects a channel they would like to tweak and then begins turning knobs.
-Pressing the "Next" button will cycle through different pages for that knob.
-Currently, all channels are assumed to be FLEX and uses the FLEX mappings, but this will change in future iterations.
+The goal is to allow the encoder knobs to tweak plugin parameters directly from the MIDI controller and not require computer interaction.
+  - Model workflow: The user selects a channel they want to edit.
+  - They tweak the knobs or press the 'Next' button to cycle through the different knob mappings.
+  - Once they are done, they can continue tweaking knobs live while playing or switch to a different channel
+  - The knob mappings will update to the correct mapping when switching between channels with different plugins.

+- Currently, only FLEX plugin has been mapped out.
+All knobs and sliders are accessible from one of the knob pages.
 - The knobs will currently control plugin sliders/knobs and tries its best to pull any data from the plugin into the display.
 - Pressing the Next button (with bank button light off) will result in cycling through the different knob pages.
 The